eHarmony/vw-webservice/README.md

 mvn -version
 ```

+Now let's install Jetty which we'll use as our web container for the web service.
+Although technically you should be able to use the web container of your choice (Tomcat/Glassfish/etc) bear in mind that so far we've only
+tested the web service using Jetty.

 #### Jetty 9.1.10

 On the box where you plan on running the web service, install [Jetty 9.1.0](http://eclipse.org/downloads/download.php?file=/jetty/9.1.0.v20131115/dist/jetty-distribution-9.1.0.v20131115.tar.gz&r=1).